davidissamattos/davidissamattos.github.io/content/post/2021/irt-evo.md

 We hope that our proposed approach helps researchers to design benchmark suites (with a quantitative assessment) that are more suitable to compare optimization algorithms.

-The preprint can be accessed at: https://arxiv.org/abs/2104.07381
+The preprint can be accessed at https://arxiv.org/abs/2104.07381 and the online appendix at https://davidissamattos.github.io/evo-irt/.

 If you have any comments or suggestions don't hesitate to contact me!